nshpzkno/Private-Key-Generator/README.md

 4. Run generator.py
 5. Your premium links will be generated in to the premium.txt file

 P.S.: Sometimes there is an error, and not every link is generated, if something like this happens, repeat the proces with only the uncreated links in the links.txt file.
-If you are creating many links at once I recommend to use VPN or Proxie, which you will change periodically.
+If you are creating many links at once I recommend to use VPN or Proxy, which you will change periodically.